srazash/dsazig/Notes.md

 The easiest way to assess what the Big-O complexity is, is to look for loops.

-Here we have a single loop which goes through each character of the input string, so our Big-O complexity is entirely dependant on the length of the input string.
+Here we have a single loop which goes through each character of the input string, so our Big-O complexity is entirely dependent on the length of the input string.
 The longer the string the more loops have to run to complete the task.

 Meaning this function is **O(N), or linear** - the longer the string the longer the time and greater the memory needed to loop over it.